Starting at $0.54 per Dose

 Heavy drinking while taking finasteride may increase its side effects.

-In clinical trials that enrolled 945 men with male-pattern hair loss, approximately 1.3% experienced hair loss after taking finasteride for one year.
+In clinical trials that enrolled 945 men with male-pattern hair loss, approximately 1.3% experienced erectile dysfunction after taking finasteride for one year.
 In comparison, 0.7% of men taking a placebo experienced erectile dysfunction during the same period.

 Finasteride can take up to three months to improve hair growth and decrease hair loss.
 If you don’t see results after using finasteride for a year, contact your healthcare provider.
 Finasteride will only slow hair loss while the medication is being taken.
 Any hair that grew back while taking finasteride will typically be lost within a year after stopping the medication.